Test-Flaky/TSE22/README.md

 3. Only Issues with label "bug".
 4. Only Issues with "closed" status.

-We configured the results to return a spreadsheet (.csv) with 1200 Issues.
+We configured the results to return a spreadsheet (.csv) with 1200 issues, 300 issues for each programming language.

 -------------------------------------------------------------------------------------------------------------------------------------------------------

-## Anonymized Dataset
+## Dataset

 This dataset is categorized into causes and the Flaky test solution is stored [here](https://github.com/Test-Flaky/OOPSLA21/tree/main/data).
 These Root Cause involved a total of 325 open source GitHub projects written primarily in four programming languages: Go, Java, JavaScript and Python.